Secondary crashes occur when an initial accident causes another car accident.

 There are various reckless and dangerous driving behaviors that can lead to car crashes, and those behaviors can result in secondary crashes as well.
 For example, secondary crashes can occur when drivers are paying attention to the initial crash scene rather than on driving.
 This can cause a side sweep or rear end collision.

 Aggressive drivers are at a high risk of accidents, and the risk increases further around crash scenes.
 Drivers should be able to adjust their behavior in the event of a preceding crash.
 They should safely move into other lanes and slow down when there is a crash.
 Reckless, inattentive and aggressive drivers are more likely to become involved in a secondary car crash that can be more serious than primary collisions.

 Chain reaction accidents

-When the primary impact of the preceding accident was sudden and causes other drivers to avoid a collision, but they end up crashing into each other, it can lead to a chain reaction.
-The injury and fatality risk increases exponentially with chain reaction crashes, particularly when they involve multi-directional or high speed collisions.
+When the primary impact of the preceding accident was sudden and causes other drivers to avoid a collision, but they end up crashing into each other, it can lead to a chain reaction car accident.
+The injury and fatality risk increases exponentially with chain reaction crashes, particularly when they involve multi-directional or high-speed collisions.

-A common example of a chain reaction accident is when a vehicle rear ends another vehicle in a high traffic zone, and in turn gets rear ended by another vehicle following it.
+A common example of a chain reaction accident is when a vehicle rear-ends another vehicle in a high traffic zone, and in turn, gets rear-ended by another vehicle following it.
 A chain reaction accident can also occur when two cars collide on a busy roadway and one of the vehicles is forced into the lane of oncoming traffic causing other vehicles to swerve into each other.
-These accidents are often serious and result in severe injuries or even fatalties.
+These accidents are often serious and result in severe injuries or even fatalities.